fabsig/GPBoost/examples/python-guide/README.md

 pip install scikit-learn matplotlib -U
 ```

-Ideally, you run the examples in interactive mode in e.g. Spyder or PyCharm.
+Ideally, you **run the examples in interactive mode in e.g. Spyder or PyCharm**.
 Alternatively, you can run the examples from the command line in this folder, for example:

 ```
 python boosting_example.py